 First of all, let me remind the readers that I’m not an attorney, nor am I giving legal advice.
 I’m simply sharing some of the issues that we come across in the world of property management.

-For detailed legal advice contact Tschetter Sulzer Attorneys and Counselors at Law at:
+For detailed legal advice, contact Tschetter Sulzer Attorneys and Counselors at Law.

 As always, thank you for your business and continued support!